boxyhq/jackson-examples/apps/adonisjs/README.md

 ## Contributing

 Thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make will benefit everybody else and are appreciated.
+Any contributions you make will benefit everybody and are very appreciated.

 Please try to create bug reports that are: